Mexico Travel Insurance: Plans & Prices

 Reasons why you may need travel insurance when traveling to Mexico

 While Mexico has high-quality healthcare facilities in major cities, rural areas may lack proper medical care.
-Many hospitals require upfront payment before treatment, and private hospitals can be expensive for U.S. citizens that are visiting Mexico on vacation.
+Many hospitals require upfront payment before treatment, and private hospitals can be expensive for U.S. citizens who are visiting Mexico on vacation.
 For example, according to the U.S. Department of State, Medical Evacuations alone can cost in excess of $250,000.

 Travel medical insurance gets you access to quality healthcare and covers emergency medical costs like hospital stays and doctor visits.
 It can even pay to transport you to the nearest hospital or back home if needed.